Awesome things to do in Nicaragua

 Volcán Masaya is perhaps the most active volcano in the country, and visiting it is one of the things to do in Nicaragua.
 It actually is possible to walk along the Santiago crater, although smoke and steam come out of it and the sulfurous gases give a funny smell.
 Access to some of the view points has actually been closed as rumor has it that a few people jumped in the crater!
 There are various hiking trails and it is also possible to rent a horse.

 Finally, one of the best things to do in Granada is hopping on a bus and go to Laguna de Apoyo.
 In this crater lake wildlife is very active as the area is strictly protected: the waters of the lake are pristine, and no motor boats are allowed, making it perhaps the best place to swim in the country.

 Where to stay in Granada

 As the most touristic destination in the country, Granada caters for any budget.
 It is packed with upper scale hotels and good hostels.
-The best hotel in town is right on the Calle Calzasa, and is the Darío.
+The best hotel in town is right on the Calle Calzada, and is the Darío.
 The position has its advantages, although the fact that it is on the busiest street in town means getting quite a bit of noise.
 Hotel Colonial is very close to the main square and definitely gets less noise.
-Of the hostels, my favourite is Las Hamacas – not far from the centre, dorms are quite spacious, if only a bit lacking in amenities, but the place is very airy and safe, the personnel is kind and the prices are unbeatable.
+Of the hostels, my favorite is Las Hamacas – not far from the centre, dorms are quite spacious, if only a bit lacking in amenities, but the place is very airy and safe, the personnel is kind and the prices are unbeatable.